rlberry-py/rlberry/docs/basics/userguide/environment.md

 You need to create a new class that inherits from [gymnasium.Env](https://gymnasium.farama.org/api/env/) or one of it child class like [Model](rlberry.envs.interface.Model) (and RenderInterface/one of it child class, if you want an environment with rendering).

 Then you need to make the specific functions that respect gymnasium template (as step, reset, ...).
-More information [here](https://www.gymlibrary.dev/content/environment_creation/)
+More information [here](https://gymnasium.farama.org/tutorials/gymnasium_basics/environment_creation/)

-You can find examples in "sources" of [Acrobot](rlberry.envs.Acrobot), [MountainCar](rlberry.envs.classic_control.MountainCar) or [Chain](rlberry.envs.finite.Chain) (and their parent classes).
+You can find examples in our other github project "[rlberry-research](https://github.com/rlberry-py/rlberry-research)" with [Acrobot](https://github.com/rlberry-py/rlberry-research/blob/main/rlberry_research/envs/classic_control/acrobot.py), [MountainCar](https://github.com/rlberry-py/rlberry-research/blob/main/rlberry_research/envs/classic_control/mountain_car.py) or [Chain](https://github.com/rlberry-py/rlberry-research/blob/main/rlberry_research/envs/finite/chain.py) (and their parent classes).